AelinXYZ/aelin/README.md

 # Aelin Overview

 Aelin is a fundraising protocol built on Ethereum.
 A sponsor goes out and announces they are raising a pool of capital with a purchase expiry period.
-Anyone with an internet connection, aka the purchaser, can contribute funds (e.g. sUSD) to the pool during the purchase expiry period; after the purchase expiry period, the funds are locked for a time duration period while the sponsor searches for a deal.
+The sponsor can create a public or private pool.
+If it is a public pool, qnyone with an internet connection, aka the purchaser, can contribute funds (e.g. sUSD) to the pool during the purchase expiry period; after the purchase expiry period, the funds are locked for a time duration period while the sponsor searches for a deal.
+Private pools are reserved for an allow list of addresses with specified investment amounts.

 If the sponsor finds a deal with the holder of a tokenized asset after the purchase expiry period, the sponsor announces the deal terms to the purchasers and then the holder has a specified time period to send the underlying deal tokens/ tokenized assets to the contract.
 If the funds are sent, the purchasers can convert their pool tokens (or a partial amount) to deal tokens, which represent a claim on the underlying deal token.
 Pool tokens are transferable until the deal is created and fully funded.
 After the deal is funded, pool tokens must be either accepted or withdrawn for the purchase token.
 If the holder does not send the underlying deal tokens in time, the sponsor can create a new deal for the pool.